Best Things to Do in Pittsburgh, Pennsylvania

 Pittsburgh Zoo & PPG Aquarium

-Love animals and want to learn a little something about the planet in the process?
-Check out the Pittsburgh Zoo and PPG Aquarium for a day out like no other.
+Love animals and want to learn a little something about the planet?
+Pack up the whole family and beeline for the Pittsburgh Zoo and PPG Aquarium for a day out like no other.
+Located in Highland Park, about 15 minutes from the Golden Triangle, the zoo is home to over 8,000 animals spanning over 600 animal species from around the world.

 Pittsburgh Zoo & PPG Aquarium

-A combination land and sea tourist attraction, Pittsburgh Zoo and PPG Aquarium is a favorite with visitors of all ages.
-Thanks to its interactive exhibits, it’s one of the most exciting places to go in Pittsburgh if you have kiddos in tow.
+Representing both land and sea, the Pittsburgh Zoo and PPG Aquarium is a favorite with visitors of all ages and one of the most exciting places to go in Pittsburgh if you have kids in tow on your holiday.

 Phipps Conservatory and Botanical Gardens

-Looking to flex your green thumb and breathe in that beautiful fresh air?
-It’s time to head to Phipps Conservatory and Botanical Gardens, one of the most beautiful points of interest in Pittsburgh.
+Looking to flex your green thumb and breathe in some beautiful fresh air?
+Carve out time on your vacation to explore the Phipps Conservatory and Botanical Gardens.
+One of the most beautiful points of interest in Pittsburgh, the gardens are located in Schenley Park in the Oakland neighborhood, just 3.5 miles from downtown, making it a simple addition to any itinerary.

 Phipps Conservatory and Botanical Gardens

-The Phipps Conservatory and Botanical Gardens also has a series of rotating exhibits, including their tropical forests, currently showing a Hawaiian selection of plants and foliage.
-If you want a luscious, holiday vibe in the heart of Pittsburgh, be sure to check the exhibit out.
+A must-visit for anyone who loves all things floral, botanical, or natural, the Phipps Conservatory and Botanical Gardens also showcases a series of rotating exhibits. including their tropical forests, currently showing a Hawaiian selection of plants and foliage.
+If you want a luscious holiday vibe in the heart of Pittsburgh, be sure to check out the exhibit.

 The Andy Warhol Museum